jaytintran/to-do-app/README.md

-# to-do-app
+# An To Do Web App
-This is a todo app for creating and managing your todos.
+>This is a todo app for creating and managing your todos.